 - Life & Culture

 This is simply one of many significant cultural differences that most non-Japanese people have a hard time understanding.
 While not making eye contact while someone is talking to you is considered rude in Western and many other cultures, doing so for a long time is in Japan.
 A parent would feel disrespected if their child looks straight back at them.
+Eye contact in Japan simply isn’t a thing.

 Why do Japanese people say “yes” all the time?

 “Yes” in Japanese, “hai,” has ambiguity in the word itself, depending on the situation, while in English, the word doesn’t have much ambiguity.
+Japanese communication style is different.

 Japanese people use it in much the same way an English speaker would give a nod and say “uh-huh,” “I see,” or “hmm.”
 With this said, don’t assume that a Japanese person will understand everything you say.
 They may only be saying “yes” as if they’re nodding to what you say.
 It’s always good to double-check with someone if you think they have a question mark on their face.